 Compared to traditional electrical generation units, CHP is highly fuel-efficient.
-Traditional power sources waste about 67% of their fuel.
-CHP units only waste about 25% of their fuel.
+Traditional power sources waste about 67% of their fuel, but CHP units only waste about 25% of their fuel.

 CHP is the generation of electric and thermal energy from a single fuel source such as natural gas.
 The CHP engine-driven system, when coupled with a generator, produces electricity.
 The engine also produces waste heat via exhaust gas, which can be captured to produce steam, hot water for heating, or for use in commercial or industrial facilities.